bakape/shamichan/README.md

  into a running server with `node server/kill.js`
 * After upgrading an io.js version or a meguca release run `make upgrade` to recompile all dependancies
+* See `docs/` for upgrading between major semver releases

 ##Dependencies
 * [node-gyp dependancies](https://github.com/TooTallNate/node-gyp/#installation)